- never use a beater bar vacuum attachment on hand made products

 Hand-knotting rugs is an intense labor of love whereby each tuft in a rug is created by literally tying a knot around a warp thread.
 This ancient and time-honored technique of weaving is extremely intricate, time-consuming, and demands ability that most weavers can only achieve after years of training.
 Larger rugs often employ as many as a dozen skilled artisans working on a single rug at the same time.
 This process may take as few as three months and as long as one year to yield a single rug.
 The finer the knot, that is to say the higher the knot count, the more intricate and valuable the rug can be.
-Hand Knotted rugs will remain as beautiful as the day they were purchased for twenty or more years even in high traffic areas when properly cared for.
-Online hand knotted collections: Indo-Persian, Contemporary-Knotted, Kazak, Vintage and Antique, Bradford's one of a kinds, Tibetan, COCOCOZY, Bamboo Silk
+Hand knotted rugs will remain as beautiful as the day they were purchased for twenty or more years even in high traffic areas when properly cared for.

 Tufting a rug is a manner of rug construction whereby a pattern is sketched on canvas and tufts of thread are punched through a canvas cloth that is attached to a frame.
 The lack of knots, though, requires that an additional backing be applied to the canvas, the primary backing is latex over which a secondary backing of canvas is glued.
 The surface pile is then sheered to produce a flat surface.
-Due to their affordability, Rugs of this craft are the emerging trend in home furnishing design.
-The resulting tuft is in every regard the same as a traditional hand-knotted tuft in both composition and function, but involves a fraction of the time and expense.
-Tufted rugs have a life expectancy of about 10 years when used in high traffic areas.
-Online hand tufted collections: Heirloom, Amy Butler, Anatolia, Soho
+Due to their affordability, rugs of this craft are an emerging trend in home furnishing design.
+Tufted rugs are prone to shedding, both when they are new and again as the latex begins to break down.
+As with all constructions, not all are created equal, some tufted rugs will shed for their duration, while others will slow down as the extra fiber is worn and vacuumed away.
+Tufted rugs have a life expectancy of 7-10 years under average use.

-A simple but durable rug, flat-woven rugs and tapestries are among the most basic and beautiful of all hand-loomed floor coverings.
-A product of rustic settings with basic lines and colors, flat woven rugs have made their way from rural areas around the world into areas of high concentration and trade.
+Also referred to as Soumak (double sided weave), Kilim ( traditionally from Turkey) or Dhurrie ( traditionally from India).
+A simple but durable rug, flat-woven rugs are among the most basic and beautiful of all hand-loomed floor coverings.
 The underlying art of flat-woven rugs is their ability to be reversed, and their suitability in nearly any setting, from the rustic to the cosmopolitan.
-Flat-woven rugs are built for the speed of life.
-Hand woven or flat woven rugs are known for their durability and have a life expectancy just slightly shorter than hand knotted rugs.
-Online Hand Woven Collections: Soumak , Dhurries- Flat Weave, Un Dyed Wool, G. Gorder, Suzani
+Hand woven or flat woven rugs are known for their durability and cleanability since they do not have a backing.
+As with all constructions not all are created equal, look for weight and softnedd of the yarn.
+Life expectancy can be just slightly less than hand knotted rugs.

 Wool fiber has characteristics that make it ideal for rug construction.
 Wool contains lanolin, making it inherently repellent of moisture and water.
 The natural properties of wool make it stain resistant and thereby easy to clean and maintain.
 Many types of wool are used in rug construction and the main difference between them is the strength of the fiber.
 Sheep that are raised at higher altitudes withstand severe weather conditions and therefore create a stronger, more durable wool.
 Himalayan wool for example is derived from sheep raised in the extreme conditions found in the Himalayan Mountains and produce fibers used in most Tibetan rugs.
 This wool is extremely dense, strong and soft.
 Ghazni Wool is used in the Afghanistan Pakistan region and creates a silk like softness characteristic of rugs produced in these regions.
 New Zealand wool may be the most widely used and considered by some to be the most effective for area rugs.